Mixables: Dog Breeds That Are Picky Eaters

 For German Shepherd’s, we recommend Mixables dog food topper healthy coat variety pack.
 It’s a total of 12 cans and features 3 tasty recipes and can be used to entice your dog in eating both the kibble and topper.
 It’s an easy way to add protein to your German Shepherd’s diet.

-To make your picky dog eat, it’s important that you understand their needs and preferences.
-With that, you’re better able to assess certain dietary choices that lead to your dog eating well and receiving nutrients.
-The above list references a few dog breeds that are picky eaters.
-Research particulars if you have a different breed.
+To make your picky dog eat, it’s important that you understand what their needs and preferences based on their breed.
+With that, you’re better able to assess certain dietary choices that lead to your dog eating well and receiving the nutrients that they need.

 We have found that there is one kind of food that appeals to almost every dog: wet dog food.
 Due to its smells, texture, and taste, most dogs will always prefer wet dog food over dry.